 Over the past few decades, many methods have been developed to fabricate superhydrophobic surfaces because these surfaces are useful in several important applications such as anti-corrosion, oil-water separation, friction reduction, and liquid transportation.
 Surface morphology is a key factor to determine the wettability of a solid surface, and patterning is one of the effective ways to change the surface morphology and to improve the wetting properties.
 Laser patterning using a pulse laser source is a unique technique that can modify the surface morphology with very limited distortion of the bulk material.
 Moreover, it is a noncontact method, and complex patterns can be created.
 In this paper, we summarized several typical approaches, theories and relevant applications of laser fabricated superhydrophobic surfaces.

-Research progress in superhydrophobic surfaces fabricated by laser (From OEE, Vol.44, No.12)
+[Opto-Electron Eng, 2017, 44(12)] Research progress in superhydrophobic surfaces fabricated by laser

 First published at:Mar 01, 2018